AngeloR/angelor.github.io/content/posts/what-is-lootcap.md

 What that means is, instead of you buying the token, the community you belong to gives you the token because your contributions to the community have some merit.
 It's a way to reward content creators for utilizing your community platform.

-When Adam first approached me about the idea for [LootCap](https://lootcap.com) I was on board - this was the first time I saw a use for Crypto that wasn't being sold as "Well it's crypto so it's just better!".
+When Adam first approached me about the idea for [LootCap](https://lootcap.com) I was on board - this was the first timssse I saw a use for Crypto that wasn't being sold as "Well it's crypto so it's just better!".
 My task was to build a simple Market Cap site targeting a select number of these tokens that actually qualify as "Loot".

 ## Planning